-In 2021, the company was included as an issuer in Unilever's debt issuance programme, including the EMTN programme for issuing bonds, a US commercial paper (USCP) programme and a multi-currency EURO commercial paper (ECP) programme.
+The company is an issuer in Unilever's debt issuance programme, including the EMTN programme for issuing bonds, a US commercial paper (USCP) programme and a multi-currency EURO commercial paper (ECP) programme.
 Bonds and USCP issuance under these programmes by the company is guaranteed on joint and several basis by Unilever PLC and Unilever United States Inc. ECP issuance by the company is guaranteed by Unilever PLC.